Tampere Philharmonic Orchestra: History

 The orchestra received its current name in 2002.
 The size of the orchestra continued to increase and reached 97 musicians in 2005, thus becoming the only full-scale Finnish symphony orchestra outside Helsinki.
 With the start of the 2013-2014 season, the orchestra's chief conductor is Santtu-Matias Rouvali, who first guest-conducted the orchestra in January 2010.
 He subsequently returned as a guest conductor in December 2011.
 In September 2012, the orchestra announced Rouvali's appointment as chief conductor, effective with the 2012-2013 season, with an initial contract of 3 years.
 Following contract extensions with the orchestra, in April 2022, the orchestra announced that Rouvali is to conclude his chief conductorship at the close of the 2022-2023 season.

 In February 2022, Matthew Halls first guest-conducted the orchestra.
 In September 2022, the orchestra announced the appointment of Halls as its next chief conductor, effective with the 2023-2024 season, with an initial contract of 3 years.
+In June 2025, the orchestra announced a one-year extension of Halls' contract through the 2026-2027 season.
+Halls is scheduled to conclude his tenure with the orchestra at the close of the 2026-2027 season.
+In June 2026, the orchestra announced the appointment of Kristian Sallinen as its next chief conductor and artistic director, effective with the 2027-2028 season, with an initial contract of three years.

 The orchestra has educational programmes aimed at children and youth, and is the first Finnish orchestra with a young listeners' club.
 Outside of classical music, the orchestra participated in the recording of the power metal album Vendetta by the Finnish band Celesty.
 They have also collaborated with such rock bands and musicians as Eppu Normaali and Steve Vai.